ckwokhong/ckwokhong/README.md

 - 💬  I'd love to have a conversation with you in English 🇺🇸, Mandarin 🇨🇳, Cantonese 🇭🇰, or alittle bit of Korean 🇰🇷

 ### Passion Projects
-- 🔭 I’m currently working on
+- 🔭 I’m currently working on:
-- 🌱 I’m currently learning: Web/app development
+- 🌱 I’m currently learning: CS50x, Web/app development

 ### Recent Project Highlights: